Film / Halloweentown

 - Academy of Adventure: Witch College in Return to Halloweentown has a conspiracy and magical relics.

-- Added Alliterative Appeal: Scarlet, Sage, and Sapphire.
+- Added Alliterative Appeal: The Sinister sisters: Scarlet, Sage, and Sapphire.

 - Aesop Amnesia: Gwen, could you please make up your mind whether you like magic now or not?
 This is lampshaded when Gwen uses magic for a trivial thing in the third movie (as opposed to in emergencies, which is what she did in the previous two movies), and remarks "Remind me why I don't like magic again?"